OVALProject/Language/docs/macos-definitions-schema.md

 The MacOS Definition Schema was initially developed by The Center for Internet Security.
 Many thanks to their contributions to OVAL and the security community.

-The OVAL Schema is maintained by The MITRE Corporation and developed by the public OVAL Community.
-For more information, including how to get involved in the project and how to submit change requests, please visit the OVAL website at http://oval.mitre.org.
+The OVAL Schema is maintained by the OVAL Community.
+For more information, including how to get involved in the project and how to submit change requests, please visit the OVAL website at http://oval.cisecurity.org.

 ## Test Listing